truepele/transformers/README.md

 Configuration key: `DataAccess:DataAccessType`

 #### Classic
 Just a usual connection to SQL server.
-Connection details configured via `DataAccess:SqlConnectionStringBuilder` (Matches properties of `SqlConnectionStringBuilder` class)
+Connection details configured via `DataAccess:SqlConnectionStringBuilder` (Matches properties of the .net `ConnectionStringBuilder` class)

 #### InDocker (Requires Docker installed and running)
 App will attempt to start a container of mssql server for linux, bind it to a host port and then will connect to the port for business.